alexsniffin/go-auto-gpt/README.md

   - Long-term memory will be very useful for not repeating the same observed problems
   - Agents with custom or specialized LLMs will be useful
   - How well you construct a chain can help solve a task better by providing more context to solving the problem
+  - DAG's to dynamically construct chains will be useful
   - It can get expensive quickly, even for simple tasks

 ## Some Existing Features